r00t-3xp10it/redpill/lib/DeviceGuard/readme.md

    - mimikatz will auto-execute 'mimikatz sekurlsa::wdigest exit' to dump credentials

 REMARK
    RunAs parameter switch allows me to pause this cmdlet execution until one credential its inputed, then starts cmd.exe with suplied credential in a minimized windows (detach from parent).
-Child process its necessary for m[i]mika[t]z 'sekurlsa::wdigest' to dump the credential from Memory.
+Child process its necessary for mimikatz 'sekurlsa::wdigest' to dump the credential from Memory.

-  [Downside] Cmdlet does not continue execution while the cred its not input.
-  From one remote atacker point of view thats bad ( cmdlet execution paused )
+   [Downside] Cmdlet does not continue execution while the credential its not input, from one remote atacker point of view thats bad ( cmdlet execution paused because of -runas command )
 ```

 <br />